 In other words, things are DIRTY in Southern Baptist Convention politics.

-This whole firestorm really got out of hand when Mike Stone’s committee in the SBC investigated Russell Moore’s activities, after Russell Moore’s interviewed with Rachael Denhollander – which called Jennifer Lyell an abuse victim” – caused problems in the SBC from people who knew that Jennifer Lyell was not an abuse victim.
+This whole firestorm really got out of hand when Mike Stone’s committee in the SBC investigated Russell Moore’s activities.
+This committee investigation occurred after Russell Moore’s interview with Rachael Denhollander – in which she called Jennifer Lyell an “abuse victim” – and this caused problems in the SBC from people who knew that Jennifer Lyell was not an abuse victim.
 But this same political disagreement is still playing out, and you can see it in the dozens of pages in the Guidepost Report in which Mike Stone himself is mentioned.
-On page 77, he is chastised because when a married male church employee at a church in Georgia sent inappropriate text messages to a woman in counseling.
-He was brought before the congregation and had to apologize.
-Pastor Mike Stone (then the leader of the SBC Executive Committee) helped him draft the apology.
+On page 77, he is chastised because a married male church employee at a church in Georgia (not Stone’s church) sent inappropriate text messages to a woman in counseling.
+He was brought before the congregation and had to apologize to that church.
+Pastor Mike Stone (then the leader of the SBC Executive Committee) helped him draft the apology to this church (that was not Mike Stone’s church).
 Here’s what we read about how that apology went:

 According to witnesses, the pastor agreed to apologize to the congregation and ask for forgiveness.
 They stated that the apology was drafted with the assistance of Mr. Stone.
 The witnesses recounted that the apology made by the pastor was not accurate, and that the survivor was blamed.
 The witnesses stated that they felt intimidated by Mr. Stone for bringing the pastor’s behavior to the attention of the deacons in the church.
 One witness attempted to call Mr. Stone and was instead contacted by Mr. Stone’s assistant who told him that Mr. Stone planned to help the pastor, not the church.